tdex-network/tdex-specs/03-swap-protocol.md

   // The partial signed transaction base64 encoded containing the Responder's
   // signed inputs in a PSET format string transaction = 3;
-  // In case of a confidential transaction the blinding key of each confidential
-  // input is included.
-Each blinding key is identified by the prevout script
-  // hex encoded.
-  map<string, bytes> input_blinding_key = 4;
-  // In case of a confidential transaction the blinding key of each confidential
-  // output is included.
-Each blinding key is identified by the output script
-  // hex encoded.
-  map<string, bytes> output_blinding_key = 5;
 }

 message SwapComplete {